-How is the bandwidth statistics in access monitoring collected?
+How are the bandwidth statistics in access monitoring collected?

 - If the total traffic generated in a minute is 6 MB, then the corresponding bandwidth is (6 * 8) / 60 = 0.8 Mbps.

-- As the usage for bill-by-bandwidth is calculated based on the statistics with a 5-minute granularity, the corresponding bandwidth value is total traffic in 5 minutes / 300 seconds.
+- As the usage for bill-by-bandwidth is calculated based on the statistics at a 5-minute granularity, the corresponding bandwidth value is total traffic in 5 minutes / 300 seconds.

 Why is the traffic in the monitoring information different from that in the log?

-The traffic counted based on the downstream bytes in the log of an accelerated domain name is only about the data at the application layer, while the traffic generated by the actual data transferring over the network is around 5% to 15% more than application-layer traffic.
+The traffic counted based on the downstream bytes in the log of an accelerated domain name is limited to the data at the application layer, while the traffic generated by actual data transfers over the network is around 5–15% more than application-layer traffic.

-- Consumption by TCP/IP headers: In TCP/IP-based HTTP requests, each packet has a maximum size of 1,500 bytes, including TCP and IP headers of 40 bytes, which generate traffic during transfer but cannot be counted by the application layer.
-The overheads of this part is around 3%.
+- Consumption by TCP/IP headers: in TCP/IP-based HTTP requests, each packet has a maximum size of 1,500 bytes and includes TCP and IP headers of 40 bytes, which generate traffic during transfer but cannot be counted by the application layer.
+The overhead of this part is around 3%.

-- TCP retransmission: During normal data transfer over the network, around 3% to 10% packets are lost on the internet, and the server will retransmit the lost ones.
-This type of traffic cannot be counted by the application layer, which accounts for 3% to 7% of the total traffic.
+- TCP retransmission: during normal data transfer over the network, around 3-10% of packets are lost on the internet and retransmitted by the server.
+This type of traffic cannot be counted by the application layer, which accounts for 3-7% of the total traffic.

 How do I calculate the traffic hit rate?

 By default, CDN enables L2 cache (edge layer and intermediate layer).
-As long as a request hits either layer for response, it is counted as a CDN node hit.
+As long as a request hits either layer for response, it will be counted as a CDN node hit.

 Traffic hit rate = (total downstream traffic - origin-pull traffic) / total downstream traffic.

-How do I fix the low traffic hit rate issue?
+How do I fix the problem of low traffic hit rate?

-- Check whether the cache is purged: Cache purge clears the specified content on the node, leading to temporarily low traffic hit rate.
+- Check whether the cache is purged: cache purge clears the specified content on the node, leading to a temporarily low traffic hit rate.

-- Check whether new resources are put into the origin server: High amounts of new resources may cause origin-pulls by CDN, leading to low traffic hit rate.
+- Check whether new resources have been put onto the origin server: high numbers of new resources may cause origin-pulls by CDN nodes, leading to a low traffic hit rate.

-- Check whether the origin server works properly: If it is malfunctioning with a lot of 4XX or 5XX error, the traffic hit rate will be affected.
+- Check whether the origin server works properly: if it is malfunctioning with a lot of 4XX or 5XX errors, the traffic hit rate will be affected.

-Do status code statistics include all the status codes?
+Do status code statistics include all status codes?

 Yes.
 In the new version of CDN statistical analysis, monitoring curves are drawn for all status codes generated by origin servers, making it easier for you to troubleshoot.